mirumee/ariadne-website/docs/api-reference.md

 #### `logger`

 Instance of a Logger, LoggerAdapter OR
-String with the name of logger that should be used to log GraphQL errors.
+Instance of a `Logger`, `LoggerAdapter` or string with the name of logger that should be used to log GraphQL errors.
 Defaults to `ariadne`.

 #### `debug`